inno-muskelanalyse/analysis/README.md

 ## Output

-The program returns a JSON object with two possible values for the "status" key: "success" or "error".
+The program returns a JSON object with two possible values for the "status" key: "ok" or "error".

-### Success
+### OK

 If the program runs successfully and is able to detect the muscle strand, the output will be in the following format: